ShawnMcA/Java-Challenge-2/README.md

 # Java-Challenge-2
- Student Registrar program to caculate graduation date using GregorianCalendar format
+This program was a challenge for my Java class.
+The goal was to create a student registrar program that would accept a student first name, last name, and enrollment date, and output their expected graduation date using GregorianCalendar as a format.
+As a requirement, we were expected to create two Student test objects from a College Student class.